azsk/DevOpsKit-docs/04-Continous-Assurance/Readme.md

 CA supports scanning a subscription and a set of cloud resources that make up an application.
 These cloud resources are assumed to be hosted within one or more resource groups.
 A typical CA installation takes both the subscription info and resource groups info.

 #### How can I find out if CA was previously setup in my subscription?
 You can check using the "Get-AzSKContinuousAssurance" cmdlet.
-If CA is correctly setup, it will show a list of artifacts that are deployed during CA setup (e.g., Automation Account, Connections, Schedules, OMS workspace info, etc.).
+If CA is correctly setup, it will show a list of artifacts that are deployed during CA setup (e.g., Automation account, Connections, Schedules, OMS workspace info, etc.).
 If CA has not been setup, you will see a message indicating so.

 #### How can I tell that my CA setup has worked correctly?
 There are 2 important things you should do to verify this: